Thinking of installing renewable energy? What you need to know about the Smart Export Guarantee

 Once the consultation is closed, the government will be under pressure to publish its plans as soon as possible to minimise any gap between the Export Tariff and the SEG.

-If you would like to discuss any aspect of this article further, or if you require any advice on your renewable generation, you can get in touch with James on 0113 369 1136.
+If you would like to discuss any aspect of this article further, or if you require any advice on your renewable generation, you can get in touch with the Community-Led Housing team on 0113 244 6100.